villasv/ssh-artwork/README.md

 +-----[SHA256]----+
 ```

-In order to get it, draw the desired end state on the `keys/E.art` and then
+In order to get it, draw the desired end state on the `keys/target.art` and then
 start the artist creative process with

 ```
-./ssh-artist
+pipenv run python main.py
 ```

 and kill the artist when patience is depleted.